zzyzxlab/tao.js/packages/docs/src/content/README.md

-Literally at the core, `@tao.js/core` is a simple package to use in _any_ App we build to create Reactive Apps that espouse the principles outlined in the [Reactive Manifesto](https://www.reactivemanifesto.org/) by implementing what's called the TAO in JavaScript.
+Literally at the core, `@tao.js/core` is a simple package to use in _any_ App we build to create Reactive Apps that espouse the principles outlined in the [Reactive Manifesto](https://www.reactivemanifesto.org/) by implementing what's called the TAO Programming Model in JavaScript.

 The whole thing is designed around generating _3-Dimensional Events_ in the form of a tuple with a specific shape that follows the acronym from its namesake (_T.A.O._):